As of: April 2017

 Objective and activities

 Building on the work of previous CCAP projects and within the framework of the Mitigation Action Implementation Network (MAIN) for the implementation of nationally appropriate mitigation actions (NAMAs), the project supports emerging economies and developing countries in Latin America and Asia in designing ambitious NAMAs and other impactful climate actions.
 This includes expanding the MAIN network, motivating developing country policy teams to develop more ambitious sectoral policies and to design more sophisticated and effective financial mechanisms, as well as helping the best NAMAs receive financing.
 CCAP will also build a pipeline of NAMAs for submission to the NAMA Facility.
-CCAP will bring GCF board members and key UNFCCC negotiators together to demonstrate how NAMAs can be the crucial building blocks for more ambitious pledges at Paris and the mainstays of the implementation process after Paris, defining a path to a lower carbon and more resilient development future.
+CCAP will bring GCF board members and key UNFCCC negotiators together to demonstrate how NAMAs can be the crucial building blocks for more ambitious pledges at Paris and the mainstays of the implementation process after Paris, defining a path to a lower carbon and more resilient development future in the context of NDC implementation.

 Mitigation Action Implementation Network (MAIN)